TijsTT/justforshow/README.md

 // });
 ```

-For JustForShow to create event listeners for this element, we need to make sure the chosen selector corresponds with the element:
+For JustForShow to create event listeners for this element, we need to make sure the chosen selector corresponds with the element we want to animate:
 ```diff
 <body>
     <!-- Fullscreen element so we can see the on scroll animation magic -->